Kent Blossom Music Festival Announces Return of In-person Concerts for 2021

 Concluding the 2021 Faculty Concert Series will be members of The Cleveland Orchestra and Festival faculty.
 Specific performers and repertoire for this Wed., July 28, 7:30 p.m. concert will be released soon.
 More information about the performers and concerts can be found at www.kent.edu/blossom/concerts.

 Subscriptions and single tickets for all four performances can be purchased by the general public starting June 7.
 Pricing per ticket starts at $25 for single tickets or $100 for all four concerts.
-Seating is limited to 50 individuals to facilitate physical distancing.
-All orders must be made in advance—no exceptions.
+18s and under are free.
+Seating was recently expanded from the original 50 to 200.
+It is recommended to order tickets in advance, but some may be available at the door one hour before the start of each concert.
+Masks are requested for all unvaccinated individuals for the duration of their visit to the Glauser School of Music.
 Detailed ticket order and safety information can be found at www.kent.edu/blossom/ticket-information.

 All concert live streams can be viewed for free at www.kent.edu/blossom/live-streaming.